-HELSINKI — Logistics cooperation among Nordic and Baltic militaries will deepen under Denmark’s newly assumed chairmanship of the Nordic Defense Cooperation (NORDEFCO) inter-state vehicle.
+HELSINKI — Logistics cooperation among Nordic and Baltic between the militaries of both the Nordic and Baltic countries will is set to deepen under Denmark’s newly assumed chairmanship of the Nordic Defense Cooperation (NORDEFCO) inter-state vehicle.

-The need for closer logistics collaboration is being driven by the planned increase in joint force activities both on the operations side and in mission support infrastructure.
+The need for closer logistics collaboration is being driven by the planned increase in joint force activities both on the operations side and in the area of mission support infrastructure.

-A more robust focus by Nordic and Baltic militaries on sharing tasks and pooling resources will demand a degree of logistics collaboration that permeates all levels of core defense cooperation.
+A more robust focus by Nordic and Baltic militaries on sharing tasks and pooling resources , both to support joint operations in the near neighborhoods of the Baltic Sea and the Arctic High North, will demand a degree of a scaling-up of logistics collaboration that to a point where it permeates all levels of core defense cooperation. in the future.

 "Together we are building improved capacity and a stronger shared capability.
 Logistics will remain a vital area of military cooperation and development within NORDEFCO," said Peter Christensen, Denmark's defense minister.